bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 In reality, that looks terrible, so some common small words get rendered in all lower case.
 For example, the headline on this recent [article](https://www.macstories.net/stories/headless-macs-and-hamstrung-ipads/) from Mac Stories users the headline *"Headless Macs and Hamstrung iPads"*.
 Notice that the *and* is lower-cased.

-The term for these special words is *small words*, and I had assumed there was some kind of universally agreed standard on which words do and don't get this treatment.
-Most people agree on most of the words, at least when writing in English, but there's no actually agreed standard.
+The term for these special words is *small words*, and I had assumed there was some kind of universally agreed list of words that get this treatment.
+Most people do agree on most of the words, at least when writing in English, but not all of them, so there is no actual standard list 🙁

 I used a module to implement my title-case conversion, and was surprised to discover it didn't lower-case two small words I absolutely expect to be lower-cased — *is* and *its*.
 The module supports adding additional small words, so by default, the Linkifier module does two things:

 1. Uses the title case module's standard list (copied to `Linkifier.defaults.importedSmallWords` for easy access)
 2. Appends additional words (from `Linkifier.defaults.extraSmallWords`)

-That would have been enough to scratch my own itch, but since I'm the kind of person who nit-picks about these kinds of details, I know other people do too, so I made the list customisable 🙂
+That would have been enough to scratch my own itch, but since I'm the kind of person who nit-picks about these little details, I know other people do too, so I made the list customisable 🙂

 Like the list of specially capitalised words, the small words used are stored as a Javascript set, specifically, `.smallWords`.
-Users can manipulat this set using the standard Javascript set functions.
+Users can manipulate this set using the standard Javascript set functions.

 ### Choosing my Dependencies